harbingerofme/R2DS-Essentials/README.md

 ### Installation

-1. Make sure you grab at least the `MMHOOK_Assembly-CSharp.dll` file from the latest R2API release and put it in your `BepInEx/Plugins` folder.
+1. Make sure you have the [HookGenPatcher](https://thunderstore.io/package/RiskofThunder/HookGenPatcher/) installed
-2. Drop `R2DS-Essentials.dll` in your `BepInEx/Plugins` folder.
+2. Drop `R2DSEssentials.dll` in your `BepInEx/Plugins` folder.

 ### Optimal Usage